ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 Contains settings that allow ClickHouse to interact with [ZooKeeper](http://zookeeper.apache.org/) cluster.

-ClickHouse uses ZooKeeper for storing replicas' metadata when using replicated tables.
+ClickHouse uses ZooKeeper for storing metadata of replicas when using replicated tables.
 If replicated tables are not used, this parameter section can be omitted.

 This parameter section contains the following parameters: